ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 This property determines the log buffer type.
 If it is set to 0, the OS kernel log buffer is used.
 If it is set to 1, the process memory log buffer is used.

-This property cannot be changed while the system is running
+This property cannot be changed while the system is running.

 #### LOG_MULTIPLEX_COUNT